All Episodes

 There's no way that happens.

-You know, then you're not giving up much.
+You know, you're not giving up much.

-There's now a minor trend, maybe it'll get bigger, of co-buying a home.
+And apparently, the young are, according to News Nation, there's now a minor trend, maybe it'll get bigger, of co-buying a home.

-So people who are not related or in a relationship, they will say, Do you want to buy a home?
+So people who are not related or in a relationship, they will say, do you want to buy a home?

-Now, as you might imagine, the part about living with a stranger and you know having some stranger have that much control over your real estate and you over them, it's not gonna be easy, but it does make me wonder if this will be a growing trend.
+Now, as you might imagine, the part about living with a stranger and having some stranger have that much control over your real estate and you over them, it's not going to be easy.

 I think it will, because the alternatives are worse.

-Uh, but my take is that you need to design the house from the ground up to be a more than one person house.
+But my take is that you need to design the house from the ground up to be a more than one person house.

-You know, there's probably ways to do that.
+There's probably ways to do that.

-Um apparently a survey says 70% of Gen Z would be willing to do this.
+And apparently a survey says 70% of Gen Z would be willing to do this.

 The first thing we heard is that China was going to own the algorithm and just sort of feed it to the American company.